Neazekal/TraderNet-CRv2-using-Pytorch-2/README.md

 - Conv/Hidden layers: Xavier and Kaiming initialization
 - Critic output layer: Uniform[-0.03, 0.03] for stable value learning

-**PPO Compatibility**:
+**How to use with QR-DQN & Categorical SAC**:
-- Actor provides log probabilities and entropy for policy gradient
+- For **QR-DQN**, keep the Conv1D + FC backbone and replace the output layer with a quantile head of shape `(num_actions, num_quantiles)`.
-- Critic provides value estimates for advantage calculation
+- For **Categorical SAC**, use the actor as the categorical policy head and pair it with twin Q-networks that share the same backbone but output Q-values per action.
-- Both support batched forward passes for efficient training
+- Both networks support batched forward passes for efficient training.

 ### Testing Networks